AlbertoValero/neptune_final_project/readme.md

 ![Figure 2] (https://github.com/AlbertoValero/neptune_final_project/blob/master/Screen%20Shot%202016-03-03%20at%2017.23.09.png)

-_**Figure 1.** Different photoreception classes defined by Nilsson (2009) and visual task associated with each of them._
+_**Figure 2.** Different photoreception classes defined by Nilsson (2009) and visual task associated with each of them._

 ## Importance of Marine Zooplankton for understanding the Origin of Vision

 To elucidate the origins of animal vision, an event that most probably happened in the Precambrian, a better understanding of the mechanisms of non-directional photoreception is required.
 While ancestral adult metazoans were likely benthic, it is probable that a pelagic larval stage evolved very early on in animal evolution (Nielsen, 2008).
 This idea had led to investigate the directional simple eyespots of marine ciliated larvae in search of something resembling a ‘proto-eye’ (Smith, 1935; Thorson, 1964; Brandenburger et al., 1973; Marsden, 1984; Pires and Woollacott, 1997; Leys and Degnan, 2001; Nordström et al., 2003; Jékely et al., 2008; Gühmann et al., 2015).
 Such simple eyespots or ocelli constitute class II photoreceptors in accordance with the classification of Nilsson (2013).
 However, to our knowledge, in only a few cases have non-directional (class I) photoreceptors been documented (Arendt et al., 2004; Passamaneck et al., 2011; Voecking et al., 2015).

 The current study represents the first attempt to identify unpigmented photoreceptor cells in a zooplanktonic larva of the deuterostome lineage.
-Here we describe the spatiotemporal expression of the opsins SpOp3.2 (Go) and SpOp4 (rhabdomeric) in the pluteus larvae of *Strongylocentrotus purpuratus*.

 In my work I try to better-understand and compare the phototactic behaviour of the echinopluteus of *Strongylocentrotus purpuratus* (Echinoidea), the auricularia of *Luidia sarsi* (Asteroidea), and the tornaria of Schizocardium spp (Hemichordata).

 ## What diel-vertical migration is